 Integrate Your Online and Offline Dealership

-We’ve recently discussed the growing importance of your dealership’s Business Development Center (BDC) in virtual sales, but it’s important to recognize its impact on the overall virtual customer experience.
-The BDC is a critical interaction point between the virtual car dealership and traditional dealership operations – meaning it needs to be connected to not just the showroom sales staff but also marketing, F&I, service and other critical customer touchpoints.
+The BDC is a critical interaction point between the virtual car dealership and traditional dealership operations.
+To integrate your dealership’s online and offline experiences, your BDC needs to be connected to not just the showroom sales staff but also:

 Improving the Virtual Car Sales Process

-As you review your virtual customer experience, it’s worth considering whether you’re offering online shopping capabilities and marketing messages that today’s consumers expect:
+As you review your digital customer experience strategy, consider whether you’re offering online shopping capabilities and marketing messages that today’s consumers expect:

 - Can they shop and compare options over multiple sessions without having to start over?

-- Are you giving them “you might also like” model suggestions or options based on the information they’ve provided you either directly or indirectly about their wants and needs?
+- Are you giving them “you might also like” model suggestions based on the information they’ve provided to you (either directly or indirectly) about their wants and needs?

 - Do you have robust video options and the tools needed to use video as part of the sales and service process?

-- When following up with online auto leads, how much does your BDC agent know about the shopper with whom they’re engaging?
-Do they have the insights they need to be truly helpful by suggesting an appropriate product or offer?
+When following up with online auto leads, how much does your BDC agent know about the shopper with whom they’re engaging (in order to appropriately suggest a product or offer)?

-With 92% of car buyers researching online before they buy, ensuring these touch points are connected will be critical even when physical sales and foot traffic returns.
-Dealers who ensure they have the tools and automotive digital retailing solutions they need to adapt to changing consumer demand will be better equipped to survive for the long haul.
+Keep in mind, 92% of car buyers research online before they buy, so ensuring these touch points are connected is critical.
+Dealers who ensure they have the best automotive digital retailing solutions to adapt to changing consumer demand will be better equipped to survive for the long haul.

 Virtual Fixed Ops?
 Why Not?

-The very name “fixed-ops” implies that your service, parts, collision and other operations are real-world, as opposed to virtual, operations.
-But that doesn’t mean there aren’t critical interactions between them and your virtual car dealership operations and that you can’t find ways to use digital tools to improve your dealership customer service functions in these areas.
+Despite the name “fixed-ops”, your service, parts, collision and other operations aren’t fixed inside your physical dealership.
+There are countless valuable interactions between a dealership’s fixed ops and virtual retailing operations, and you can still find ways to use digital tools to improve your dealership customer service functions in the service drive.

-For instance, if your customers can’t come to you, are you offering to deliver to them, as so many businesses today have begun doing?
-Can you differentiate yourself with parts and accessories service in the current COVID-19 environment in a way that helps your auto dealership build strong customer relationships that last after things have returned to normal?
+If your customers can’t come to you, are you offering to deliver to them like so many businesses have been doing recently?
+Can you differentiate yourself with parts and services to help your dealership maintain strong customer relationships in today’s increasingly challenging market?

 Online service appointments are nothing new, but how about online live service updates?
-Some of the same tools that assist in sales can also help improve your fixed-ops virtual customer experience.
-For instance, transparency breeds trust.
+Some of the same tools that assist in sales can also improve your fixed-ops virtual customer experience.
 For some customers, a video chat with the service consultant and repair tech that allows them to see the problem the tech has discovered may make them more comfortable with remotely approving a significant repair quote.